- Start date: March

 The Graduate Certificate of Health Promotion is incredibly useful for those looking to enter the health sector, as well as those already working in the sector who’d like to pursue management roles.

-Students completing this course can also move into a higher award, such as the Graduate Diploma (H615) or Master of Health (H759).Read More
+Students completing this course can also move into a higher award, such as the Graduate Diploma (H615) or Master of Public Health (H759).Read More

 Deakin University offers admission to postgraduate courses through a number of Admission categories.